hiblaphp/promise/README.md

 > method.
 Arrays and primitives are never treated as thenables regardless
 > of their contents.

+---

 ### Cancellation and thenable interoperability

-When a `then()` handler returns a Hibla `PromiseInterface`, cancelling the outer promise automatically propagates inward — the inner promise is cancelled too, triggering its `onCancel()` handlers and freeing its resources.
+When a `then()` handler returns a Hibla `PromiseInterface`, cancelling the outer promise automatically propagates inward — the inner promise is cancelled too, triggering its `onCancel()` handlers and freeing its resources:
 ```php
 $outer = fetchUser(1)->then(fn($user) => fetchOrders($user->id));